This page has information about the use of echinacea in people with cancer. There is information about

 - Have a medical condition that affects your immune system, such as an autoimmune disease, HIV or AIDS

 - Are taking drugs to suppress your immune system, because it may work against them

-- Are under the age of 12 – the medical health regulatory association say there is a risk of allergic reactions such as skin rashes
+- Are under the age of 12 – the medical health regulatory association (MHRA) says there is a risk of allergic reactions such as skin rashes

 Pharmacists and doctors sometimes advise people being treated for lymphoma not to take echinacea, because it could interfere with their treatment.
 It may interfere with how certain chemotherapy drugs work, such as etoposide.

 Our advice is to always read the product labels.
 And if you are taking other drugs, herbs, or supplements, you should check with your doctor about safety.
 It is very important to find out all you can about the therapy before deciding to use it.
 We certainly don’t recommend that you replace your conventional cancer treatment with any type of supplement like echinacea.
 It may be safe to take it alongside your cancer treatment but first check with your doctor and a qualified medical herbalist to make sure.

 - Be wary of any websites or people who claim that echinacea can treat or cure your cancer